NickWaterton/Unifi-websocket-interface/README.md

 ```
 Do you want to add the full Unifi data to the database (recommended)?
 ```
 This adds the full data from the controller download to the `models.json` database.
 When you do this, it overrides all the default entries you just gave, and allows`unifi.py` to read the port layout correctly from the controller configuration (so the ports on the devices are drawn with the correct spacing).
-This is a good thing! **I strongly recommend you do this**
+This is a good thing! **I strongly recommend you do this**.

 The supplied `models.json` file has all devices and unifi data in it (including beta devices) as of February 2020 (Controller Version 5.12.63).